1Messed/1Messed/README.md

 # 💫 About Me:
 I’m a Student 🍙.
-I love to code💕 and i work individually.<br>
+I love to code💕 and i work individually.磻 I have learned many coding Languagesand you can dm me on discord too
+Messed !#0011<br>

 # 💻 Tech Stack: